pfsense/docs/source/vpn/openvpn/authenticating-openvpn-users-with-radius-via-active-directory.rst

 -  Client getting disconnected?
 Check the user's wifi connection.
 No wifi=no internet=no vpn.
--  Check if the domain controller allows UDP ports 1812 and 1813 throught the firewall.
+-  Check if the domain controller allows UDP ports 1812 and 1813 throughout the firewall.
 Adding the *Network Policy and Access Services* role and configuring a RADIUS client should automatically have entered these rules in the server's firewall.
 They are called *Network Policy Server (RADIUS Accounting - UDP-In)* and *Network